vrynerson/stock-analysis/README.md

 The advantage of refactoring code leads to a more conscise process, which in turn, leads to a faster process.
 When working with multiple people on the same coding project, it could be a more positive and efficient experience when collaborating.
 A disadvantage could be taking the extra time to reconstruct a code that worked well in the first place.
 It may be that you are unable to refactor the code as you wish it would be and that time could have been spent on a different project.

 ### Refactoring Details
 The refactored code yields and average of an 87% decrease in time for both of the years' data.
 The refactored script used output arrays versus the original script used variables.
 The nature of using an array leads to a faster processing time by having the ability to store multiple values while the variable is only able to use one value at a time.
+This leads to an increase in speed for the processing.
 The example from the refactored code is shown here:

 ```
     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single